portworx/px-docs/portworx-on-aws-asg.md

 Note that even though each instance is launched with the same `user-data` and hence the same EBS volume template, during runtime, each PX instance will figure out which actual EBS volume to use.

-#### Option 2: Environment Variables
+#### Option 2: Systemd
-This information can alternatively be provided by way of environment variables encoded into the `systemd` unit file.
+The PX cluster information can alternatively be provided by way of environment variables encoded into the `systemd` unit file.

 While launching PX via the `docker run` command in the `systemd` unit file, specify the following additional options:

 ```bash
   -e AWS_ACCESS_KEY_ID=XXX-YYY-ZZZ